yodrew/darkroomretreat/manuscript/format.md

 Besides sleeping as much as possible, eating, eliminating, and bathing, what does one do in darkness without work, people, or media?
 Light exercise and restful placement of attention.
 I explain more about the latter in [____*protocol > attention*____](#attention).

 Afterward, slowly re-adjust to light.
 You did not just watch a matinee in a dark cinema, but spent days in total darkness.
 Sudden exposure to daylight would be a painful and unnecessary shock.
 Spend a minimum of 15 minutes gradually relighting the room by opening the door and window panels a few millimeters at a time.

+> __CAUTION__: I got caught in a whirlpool made of a several 4-day retreats that was increasingly difficult to break out of.
+I lost too much [____false capacity____](#false-capacity) before restored normal capacity could compensate.
+Avoid this mistake.
+If you do one, just do **one** 4-day retreat, absolutely no more than three, then steam ahead with arrangements for an 8-day retreat._

 #### transition {#transition}